Contributions and collaborations

 The Language Development Group and the Numeracy Centre have over the years contributed expertise in academic literacies for test development workshops run by CHED’s Centre for Educational Testing for Access and Placement (CETAP), which runs the National Benchmark Tests Project.

-ADP is involved in the Mellon Mays Undergraduate Fellowship (MMUF) programme which is a CHED project run from the Dean's office.
+ADP is involved in the Mellon Mays Undergraduate Fellowship (MMUF) programme which is a CHED project run jointly from the Dean's office and Careers Service.
 The programme identifies and mentors students of promise from under-represented groups to help them become scholars of distinction.
 The programme is designed to encourage fellows to enter PhD programmes that prepare them for professorial careers.

 The Language Development Group's short courses for postgraduates are offered in collaboration with the Centre for Innovation in Teaching and Learning (CILT), the Centre for Extra-Mural Studies (EMS) in CHED and the Office of the Director of Postgraduate studies.

 Working in Teaching and Learning partnerships with academics in other faculties